intel/intel-extension-for-tensorflow/docs/build_docs/docs_build_tips.md

 When releasing a new product version, a git tag must be added to main branch.
 The release version will be the same as the `tag` name.

-Generating the publishing the documentation for a release must be triggered manually, and the resulting HTML content committed to the `gh-pages` branch manually.
+Generating and publishing the documentation for a release must be triggered manually, and the resulting HTML content is committed manually to the `gh-pages` branch.
 (The github.io site will be updated automatically when this `gh-pages` branch is updated.)

 Note: Only GitHub users with write permission to the repo are able to update the `gh-pages` branch content.